greenelab/deep-review/sections/03_categorize.md

 subsequent fine tuning [@tag:Dhungel2016_mamm].
 Adaptation to the medical image domain can further improved by combining in the latter approach with other machine learning techniques, for example, as a cascade of deep learning and random forest models [@tag:Dhungel2017_mamm_min_interv].
-Using larger dataset of around 45,000 images, Kooi et al. [@tag:Kooi2016_mamm_lesions] demonstrated that deep neural networks can outperform the traditional computer-aided diagnosis (CAD) system at low sensitivity and perform comparably at high sensitivity.
+Using large dataset, Kooi et al. [@tag:Kooi2016_mamm_lesions] demonstrated that deep neural networks can outperform the traditional computer-aided diagnosis (CAD) system at low sensitivity and perform comparably at high sensitivity.
 They also compared network performance to certified screening radiologists on a patch level and found no significant difference between the network and the readers.
-Similarly, Geras et al. [@tag:Geras2017_multiview_mamm] showed that both having larger dataset and using multi-view network architecture help to improve classification performance.
+Similarly, Geras et al. [@tag:Geras2017_multiview_mamm] showed that both using large dataset and using multi-view network architecture help to improve classification performance.
 The presence of a publicly available large bank of well-annotated mammography images would aid in the application of deep neural networks to this area and shift research focus from model